-- · full cumulative dividends on the convertible preferred stock to the exchange date have not been paid or set aside for payment, or - · an event of default under the indenture would occur on conversion, or has occurred and is continuing.
+full cumulative dividends on the convertible preferred stock to the exchange date have not been paid or set aside for payment, or

 Voting Rights

 Holders of our convertible preferred stock have no voting rights except as described below or as required by law.
 Shares of our convertible preferred stock held by us or any entity controlled by us will not have any voting rights.